preethamam/Cracks-Segmentation-Methods-Gradient-Morphological/Readme.md

 sigmas = sigmas(ia);
 ```

-Please use the following BibTeX entry to cite when used in your research:
+Please use the following BibTeX entry to cite when fine-tuned FWHM kernel codes are used in your research:
 ```bibtex
 @PhdThesis{preetham2021vision,
 author = {{Aghalaya Manjunatha}, Preetham},